sharwarigothe/infrastructure/README.md

     - termination command specifies the stack name and region in which the infrastructure should be built

 Cloudwatch policies attached to cloudformation

+Loadbalancer and autoscaling resources added to the cloudformation infrasturcture.
+Attached policies and using jmeter to put load on the application.
+Application runs through domain instead of ec2 instance.